OpenNMT/OpenNMT-tf/docs/serving.md

 ## Exporting a SavedModel

-OpenNMT-tf can export models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
+OpenNMT-tf can export [SavedModel](https://www.tensorflow.org/beta/guide/saved_model) packages for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
 A model export contains all information required for inference: the graph definition, the weights, and external assets such as vocabulary files.
 It typically looks like this on disk:

 ```text
 toy-ende/export/